How to Buy a House That Is Easy to Rent

 Make sure updates were permitted, especially if it appears that the home could have been remodeled without permits.
 Verify utility rates and types of utilities.
 An all-electric home, for example, might cost more to heat than a home on natural gas, and dual pane windows offer more insulation than single pane.

-Bonus Tip: If the home is located within a community regulated by a homeowner's association, find out if there are restrictions on rentals, either short term or long term.
+And here's a bonus tip: If the home is located within a community regulated by a homeowner's association, find out if there are restrictions on rentals, either short term or long term.
 The last thing you need or want is to buy a home to rent it out only to discover that you are prohibited by the HOA to offer the home for rent.